Cheesebaron/cheesebaron.github.io/sponsors.md

 I am super fortunate to have people supporting my Open Source Software efforts and blogging.

+## GitHub sponsors
-This page is a thank you to people supporting me through [GitHub Sponsors](https://github.com/sponsors/Cheesebaron).
+This is a thank you to people supporting me through [GitHub Sponsors](https://github.com/sponsors/Cheesebaron).

 |         | GitHub  | Twitter |
 |---------|---------|---------|